nss-day-cohort-51/holiday-road-area-51-raiders/Plan Photos/README.md

 3 Users can get started on this app by selecting which state they want to travel to.

 4 The group Area 51 Raiders and its members (Sydney Crawley, Tia Thomason, Isaiah Tapolcsanyi and LD Bartholomew) Contributed and maintain this project.
-LD Bartholomew helped with HTML, CSS and JavaScript.
-Sydney Crawley helped with the HTML, CSS, JavaScript, and the buttons.
-Tia Thomason helped with the Logo, Wireframe, and JavaScript.
-Isaiah Tapolcsanyi helped with the JavaScript and APIs.
+LD Bartholomew helped with HTML, CSS, ERD and JavaScript.
+Sydney Crawley helped with the HTML, CSS, ERD, JavaScript, and the buttons.
+Tia Thomason helped with the Logo, Wireframe, ERD, and JavaScript.
+Isaiah Tapolcsanyi helped with the ERD, JavaScript and APIs.